Home > Short-term health insurance > Short-term health insurance in Pennsylvania

 Is short-term health insurance available for purchase in Pennsylvania?

 Yes.
-As of 2024, at least two insurers offered short-term health insurance in Pennsylvania.
+As of 2025, at least two insurers were offering short-term health insurance in Pennsylvania.

 Which short-term plan durations are permitted under Pennsylvania rules?

-However, in 2024, the Biden administration finalized new rules for short-term health plans.
-Short-term plans issued or sold on or after September 1, 2024 will be limited to total durations of no more than four months, including renewals.
-Initial terms will be capped at no more than three months.
+In 2024, the Biden administration finalized new rules for short-term health plans.
+Short-term plans issued or sold on or after Sept.
+1, 2024 are limited to total durations of no more than four months, including renewals.
+Initial terms are capped at no more than three months.

 Who can buy short-term health insurance in Pennsylvania?